dlt-hub/dlt-init-openapi/README.md

 ## Implementation notes
 * OAuth Authentication currently is not natively supported, you can supply your own
 * Per endpoint authentication currently is not supported by the generator, only the first globally set securityScheme will be applied.
 You can add your own per endpoint if you need to.
+* Basic OpenAPI 2.0 support is implemented, we recommend updating your specs at https://editor.swagger.io before using `dlt-init-openapi`